 Pam Houston’s most recent book is Contents May Have Shifted, published in 2012, by W.W.
 Norton.
 She is also the author of two collections of linked short stories, Cowboys Are My Weakness and Waltzing the Cat, the novel, Sight Hound, and a collection of essays called A Little More About Me, all published by W.W.
 Norton.
 Her stories have been selected for volumes of Best American Short Stories, The O. Henry Awards, The Pushcart Prize, and Best American Short Stories of the Century.
 She is the winner of the Western States Book Award, the WILLA award for contemporary fiction, and The Evil Companions Literary Award and multiple teaching awards.
 She is professor of English at UC Davis, directs the literary nonprofit Writing By Writers and teaches in The Institute of American Indian Art’s Low-Rez MFA program and at writer’s conferences around the country and the world.
 She lives on a ranch at 9,000 feet in Colorado near the headwaters of the Rio Grande.

-Fenton Johnson is the author of the new novel The Man Who Loved Birds (The University Press of Kentucky) as well as the award-winning Scissors, Paper, Rock and Crossing the River, each recently reissued in new editions.
+Fenton Johnson is the author of the novel The Man Who Loved Birds (The University Press of Kentucky) as well as the award-winning Scissors, Paper, Rock and Crossing the River, each recently reissued in new editions.
+Everywhere Home: A Life in Essays was selected by the Bruckheimer Series in Kentucky Literature and will be published by Sarabande Press in 2017.
 He has published as well Geography of the Heart: A Memoir and Keeping Faith: A Skeptic’s Journey among Christian and Buddhist Monks.
-His collection of essays Notes of an Emigrant Son: New and Selected Essays was selected for the Bruckheimer Series in Kentucky Literature published by Sarabande Press and will be forthcoming in 2017.
-Going It Alone: On the Dignity and Challenge of Solitude (W.W.
+At the Center of All Beauty: On the Dignity and Challenge of Solitude (W.W.
 Norton), based on his most recent Harper’s Magazine cover essay, will be published in 2018.
 Geography received the American Library Association and Lambda Literary Awards for best LGBT Creative Nonfiction, while Keeping Faith received a Lambda Literary and Kentucky Literary Award in Creative Nonfiction.
 Johnson has received fellowships from the Guggenheim Foundation and the National Endowment for the Arts.
 He was recently featured on Terry Gross’s Fresh Air and writes regularly for Harper’s Magazine.
 He teaches in the creative writing programs at the University of Arizona and Spalding University.